AlbertoV5/TouchOSC-Betov5/README.md

 ![Mixer](https://user-images.githubusercontent.com/58243333/148149878-2e591f21-352e-40a1-a4c0-c991e2f5b199.jpg)

 The mixer has 2 stages, the mix view and the track focus, which shows more detailed track controls.
-The bottom radio buttons help you navigate between fader banks.
-Right now it supports 8 banks.
-It automatically follows the mixer view unless you change that setting in the Config tab.
+The bottom radio buttons navigate between fader banks, so you can go up to 64 tracks on the mixer.
+It automatically follows the Mixer view unless you change that setting in the Config tab.
+That means that if you hide tracks from the Mixer view you won't see them in touch OSC.
 Workflow Tip: Tap on the decibel string to reset the fader to 0 dB.
 This stays consistent regardless of your fader settings on Reaper as it uses volume/db.
 The mixer view is entirely Connection #2.